mongodb/docs-realm/source/includes/android-initialize-realm.rst

       .. literalinclude:: /examples/generated/android/code/start/MainActivity.codeblock.initialize-realm.kt
          :language: kotlin

-.. admonition:: Register Your Application Subclass in the Android Manifest
+.. note:: Register Your Application Subclass in the Android Manifest
-   :class: note

    If you create your own ``Application`` subclass, you must add it to your application's ``AndroidManifest.xml`` to execute your custom application code.
 Set the ``android.name`` property of your manifest's